Abhisonu21/fisrt_personal_react_template/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm install node-sass --save`

+It install the SASS which is used as a CSS preprocesser

+### `npm install font-awesome --save`

+It install the Font awesome Library, which is used for the icon

+### `npm install react-bootstrap bootstrap --save`

+It install bootstrap as well as react-bootstrap Library which help to make the UI responsive

+### `npm install jquery --save`

+It install Jquery library

+### `npm install react-router-dom --save`

+It install react router which help to create navigation

 The page will reload if you make edits.\
 You will also see any lint errors in the console.